 The collection of personal information on our website, via promotions or our social media pages will be clear from the context (e.g. request to complete information fields) or will state that personal information is being collected at the point of collection.

 In addition we may collect information through click tracking (in relation to your use of one of our websites including the content you access and any services you utilise) and through log files or cookies (as further detailed below).

 In some instances, we may collect personal information about you from third parties, such as wholesale and retail suppliers of home building, renovating and design related products or services, where you have made inquiries about our products or services to the third parties.
 Also, we may collect personal information about you from recruitment agencies, marketing agencies, labour hire providers, your employer or from third party medical service providers (which provide medical reports, medical or other services like legal or financial services to us) or credit rating or similar services.
 In such circumstances, we are relying on the third party to have obtained your consent.
 We may also collect your personal information from publicly available resources.

 What happens if you do not provide your personal information to us?

-If you do not provide personal information that we request in connection with our activities, we may not be able to provide some or all of our products or services to you, engage with you as intended or be able to respond and assist in the manner required.
+If you choose not to provide personal information that we request in connection with our business functions and activities, we may not be able to provide some or all of our products or services to you, engage with you as intended or be able to respond and assist in the manner required.
 We also may not be able to provide you with information about products and services that you may want or otherwise respond to you in the way we would otherwise have liked.